The ones that got away: chemical tagging of globular cluster-origin stars with Gaia BP/RP spectra: Introduction

 Globular clusters (GCs) are sites of extremely efficient star formation.
 Comprised of $10^5-10^7$ of densely-packed stars that form at approximately the same time, these objects are suggested to the primary contributors to galaxy formation at early times \citep[e.g. as nuclear star clusters, building blocks of stellar halos, and of chemically diverse discs and spheroids through their association with star forming clumps;][]{tremaine_1975, gnedin_2014, Martell_2011, Schiavon_2017, belokurov_kravstov_nitrogen, Clarke_2019, Debattista_2023}.
 Observations at high redshift are now beginning to suggest that this may indeed be the case.
 For instance, \citet{mowla_firefly_sparkle} have identified in the JWST imaging a $z=8.3$ galaxy with approximately half of its mass locked in massive star-forming clusters.
 The interpretation of these results is of ongoing community interest, with \citet{Rusta_2024_firefly_interpretation} suggesting that these bright, unresolved stellar clumps may instead be "building block galaxies" themselves.

 Nearby GCs, resolved into individual stars, ubiquitously exhibit a light-element anti-correlation indicative of multiple stellar populations \citep[early evidence of this phenomena emerged through measurements of the molecule CN in MW GCs, e.g.][]{Freeman_1975, Norris_1975, Bessel_1976, Cottrell_1981}.
 Stars in the first population (1P), so called because they are thought to have formed first, display light element abundances consistent with MW field stars at similar metallicities.
 By contrast, members of the second population (2P) are exceptionally enhanced in nitrogen, aluminum, and sodium and depleted in oxygen, carbon, and magnesium relative to field stars \citep{Gratton_2004,Carretta_2009a,Carretta_2009b,Carretta2010, milone_multiple_pops_GCs}.
 The precise origin of the anomalous chemistry of the 2P stars in GCs is not fully understood, with theories invoking enrichment from supermassive stars \citep{Denissenkov_supermassive_stars_GCs, Gieles_2018} among the 1P, winds from AGB stars \citep[e.g.][]{Ventura_2009, DAntona_2016} in the dense cluster environment and massive binary interactions \citep[for a more complete summary, see][]{Bastian_multiple_pops_in_GC,Gratton_what_is_GC,milone_multiple_pops_GCs}.
-Nonetheless, the light-element anticorrelation is distinctive to and universal across GCs \citep[][]{Bastian_multiple_pops_in_GC,Gratton_what_is_GC,Milone_Marino_2022}.
-By comparison, within almost any given cluster members exhibit spreads in metallicity on the order of the abundance uncertainty, regardless of whether those stars are in the first or second population \citep{Gratton_2004}.
+Nonetheless, the light-element anticorrelation is distinctive to and universal across GCs \citep[][]{Bastian_multiple_pops_in_GC,Gratton_what_is_GC,milone_multiple_pops_GCs}. {By comparison, within many clusters members exhibit relatively small spreads in metallicity on the order of about 0.1~dex among 1P stars and smaller still among 2P stars \citep{Marino_2019,Marino_2023,Legnardi_2022}.
+Notably, however, some anomalous clusters (Type II GCs; ex., $\omega$~Centauri) have much more substantial metallicity variations across all of their stellar populations \citep{Marino_2015,milone_multiple_pops_GCs}.